eljef/dotfiles/README.md

 #### neovim / vim

-Run the associated script for configure neovim or vim, and the the associated script to install the plugins.
+Run the associated script to configure neovim or vim, and the the associated script to install the plugins.

+* eg:
+  * `Linux/01_config-neovim.sh`
+  * `Linux/02_install-neovim-plugins.sh`

 ## Customization